 Always prune your Tulsi plant; start by removing the dried leaves and seeds whenever it is possible.
 Pruning your Tulsi plant will also help you in reviving it if it is dead.

 If you feel that your Tulsi plant is dying, start by providing it with some fertilizer amount, as these will help in reviving it.
 You can also use some home made fertilizer like cow dung, teal leaves, rotten manure, etc.

 The difficulty level of growing Tulsi plants is easy.
 You don’t have to do anything scientific.

 It would be best if you always sowed your Tulsi seeds in late spring or the early summer season.
-Keep in mind that the temperature should be between 15 to 21 degrees Celcius.
+Keep in mind that the temperature should be between 59F to 70F.

 If you are planning it in the spring season, start by sowing the seeds indoors to give then a greenhouse effect, or you can also plant them near the windows where sun rays do their magic.